fxbox/foxbox/components/thinkerbell/README.md

   state.
 Note that this operator magically ensures that we do not saturate the heaters with requests to change state.

+In the UX, we may wish to conflate state and state change.
+In the interpreter, though, there is a big difference.

 ## Oven safety